How to Strip Paint From Wood

-One of the most relied upon techniques to remove paint from wood involves paint stripper and some careful scraping.
-We decided to use paint stripper on an old painted milk door to bring it back to its original state.
-Follow along to learn how to strip paint from wood in a few easy steps.
-We also provide some advice for speeding up the process and some essential safety tips.Continue to 2 of 9 below.
+For this project, a regular paint stripper was used on an old painted milk door to bring it back to its original state.
+Follow along to learn how to strip paint from wood in a few easy steps, including tips for speeding up the process and safety recommendations.

 - Paint stripper of choice